Elite-Programmers/getting-started/readme.txt

 ------------------------------------------------------------------------------------------------------------------------
 Last but not least ...

-Please google Linus Torvalds.
+Please google "Linus Torvalds".
 The create of linux, Git and other amazing open sources.

 regards
 krishna